knuckledragger314/trivia/claude/feat/implementation-plan.md

 - Markdown content parsed and organized into Map structure like existing system
 - Data accessible programmatically for use in app

-## Milestone 3: Add "Easy AWS" Category
+## Milestone 3: Add "Easy AWS" Category ✅ COMPLETED
 Create the new category and make it appear in the category selection grid.

 **Expected Outcome:**